Your team has put a lot of hard work into developing the best SaaS platform possible.

 Many marketers that work with SaaS spend a massive part of their budget on paid ads, such as the campaigns created in Google Ads, Facebook Ads, etc. This is an effective way to spread your message to an extremely segmented audience, but it is not a good idea to rely solely on that approach.

 First, because it is an expense that not every business can sustain, it can eventually harm its financial health.
-Second, there is a whole lot of people you can reach without spending a penny.
+Second, there are a whole lot of people you can reach without spending a penny.
 For that, you must explore organic marketing.

 The idea behind this concept is to attract your customers to your brand instead of reaching out to them.
 To do so, there is nothing better than Content Marketing.
-By creating quality materials that speak to your audience and are optimized for SEO, you enable your pages to rank on the first positions of Google’s SERPs.
+By creating quality materials that speak to your audience and are optimized for SEO, you enable your pages to rank in the first positions of Google’s SERPs.

 As a result, more people will organically find you, either by searching for a related keyword or by consuming the content you post on blogs, social media, etc.